ibrahimkurban/M-IHS/README.md

 # Momentum Iterative Hessian Sketch (M-IHS)
 This repository includes the MATLAB implementation of the M-IHS variants.
 The details of the solvers can be found in the following manuscript:
-  * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**M-IHS: An Accelerated Randomized Preconditioning Method Avoiding Costly Matrix Decompositions**"
+  * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**M-IHS: An Accelerated Randomized Preconditioning Method Avoiding Costly Matrix Decompositions**".
+Linear Algebra and Its Applications.
+August, 2023.
   * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**Iterative Hessian Sketch with Momentum**."
-ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2019.

 ## Solvers that are included in the packet
   * M-IHS (exact and inexact versions)